Last updated May 21, 2024

 It seems everyone and their mother these days are taking to rivers, lakes and the sea for an outdoor dip.
 And for good reason.
-Wild swimming is linked to a number of benefits—both mental and physical.
+Wild swimming is linked to many benefits—both mental and physical.

 A growing body of research reveals that nature heals and that being in an outdoor environment actually reduces stress.
 In turn, nature positively contributes to physical and mental well-being.
 The Japanese practice of Shinrin-yoku (forest bathing) has become increasingly popular as a way to improve feelings of happiness, lower blood pressure, boost the immune system and accelerate recovery from illness.